 The Company uses a Monte Carlo simulation option-pricing model to determine the fair value of restricted stock units with a service and market condition.
-The Company used total shareholder return ("TSR") as the performance measurement in the restricted stock units with a service and market condition that were granted in the three months ended March 31, 2020.
+The Company used total shareholder return ("TSR") as the performance measurement in the restricted stock units with a service and market condition that were granted in the nine months ended September 30, 2020.
+There were no significant changes in the assumptions used to determine the fair value of restricted stock units with a service and market condition that were stock units with a service and market condition that were granted in the nine months ended September 30, 2020.
 There were no significant changes in the assumptions used to determine the fair value of restricted stock units with a service and market condition that were granted in 2020 compared to the prior year.